mikey-wotton/indexer/README.md

 # indexer
-A simple tool for generating a HTML index file with links to all sub-directories and their files, something which was requested from a friend who had to produce such a fail for a university projected with hundreds of directories and thousands of files.
+A simple tool for generating a HTML index file with links to all sub-directories and their files, something which was requested from a friend who had to produce such a file for a university projected with hundreds of directories and thousands of files.

 The output looks something like this:
 ![alt text](./images/testdata.directory.PNG "basic index.html generated")